Berg0162/Simcline-V2/README.md

 |Wahoo |Bluetooth Smart FTMS on all 2020 smart trainers <b>and</b> legacy Wahoo Bluetooth Smart Control.|
 |Zwift Hub|Bluetooth Smart FTMS with HRM.&nbsp;[FAQ #3](docs/Frequently_Asked_Questions.md#3)|

+# Zwift Virtual Shifting (VS): an Emerging De-Facto Standard

+Virtual Shifting has rapidly become a dominant hardware trend for indoor cycling in 2025.
+While it currently complements—rather than fully replaces—traditional mechanical cassettes, its adoption is accelerating across both trainers and control devices.

+Virtual Shifting allows riders to “change gears” on a smart trainer without interacting with the bicycle’s drivetrain.
+Instead of physically moving the chain across sprockets, software simulates different gear ratios and dynamically adjusts trainer resistance.
+From the rider’s perspective, shifting is now handled entirely by the trainer and the training platform, rather than by mechanical components on the bike.

+---

+## Current Market Standing

+**Industry Adoption**
+Major manufacturers including **Elite**, **JetBlack**, **Wahoo**, and **Garmin (Tacx)** now support Virtual Shifting on their latest trainer models, often marketed as *“Zwift Ready”*.

+- Garmin (Tacx) considered the 2025 Virtual Shifting firmware update so significant that, in their most recent firmware releases, the traditional **FTMS service has been replaced by the Zwift Virtual Shifting service**.

+**Ecosystem Lock-In**
+Although platforms such as [Rouvy](https://rouvy.com/virtual-shifting) have added support, Virtual Shifting remains largely tied to the **Zwift BLE protocol**.
+Most other training platforms still rely on a physical cassette for gear changes.

+**Legacy Hardware Constraints**
+Support for Virtual Shifting is firmware-dependent.
+Many older trainers (e.g. Tacx Neo, Zwift Hub One, Wahoo KICKR v5, and others) cannot be updated to support Virtual Shifting and therefore remain limited to conventional shifting via FTMS.

+---

+## Simcline-V2 and Zwift Virtual Shifting

+Within the **Zwift BLE protocol**, the current road inclination —just as with FTMS— is transmitted to the trainer.
+This data can be intercepted by a **Man-In-The-Middle (MITM)** implementation and redirected to a secondary target: the mechanical Simcline device.

+From a Simcline-V2 perspective, the principle is unchanged:

+- FTMS and Zwift Virtual Shifting both transport trainer-related data over BLE.
+- Zwift Virtual Shifting is simply an additional BLE service with a different data model.
+- Inclination data remains available and can be processed in exactly the same way as with FTMS.

+The latest Simcline-V2 version therefore adds support for **Zwift Virtual Shifting**, enabling Simcline actuation when Virtual Shifting is active.

+> **Important:** Zwift Virtual Shifting support requires a trainer running the firmware that explicitly supports the Zwift Virtual Shifting protocol.

 # Man-In-The-Middle (MITM) software pattern<br>
 <img src= "./images/FTMS_MITM.jpg" align="left" width="1000" height="500" alt="Man in the Middle"><br>
 <b>Man-In-The-Middle</b> is a powerful software engineering pattern that is applied in many software designs.
 Unfortunately it is also known for a negative application in communication traffic: MITM is a common type of cybersecurity attack that allows attackers to eavesdrop on the communication between two targets.